abhayagiri/abhayagiri-website/docs/forge.md

 # Restart any workers
 php artisan queue:restart
 ```

-For `staging.abhayagiri.org`, just replace the two variables at the top with:
+For `staging.abhayagiri.org`, replace the two variables at the top with:

 ```sh
 PROJECT="staging.abhayagiri.org"